 - Working Color Space: When a new file is created or file is opened and has no color profile associated with it, this is the assumed color profile for the image.
 Images that come from other hosts or have tagged or embedded profiles will use the associated profile instead. - 2.
 Scrolling Controls: Lets you select how the mouse scroll wheel or scrolling gesture works.
 The options are: - 1.
 None: Default - Preview Zoom: Adjusts the zoom of the preview window.
 Scrolling up increases the zoom, scrolling down decreases the zoom.
-It is important that the zooming is comfortable, not too fast or slow or jerky. - 3.
-Preview Pan: Pans the image, like using the pan tool or navigator.
-It is important that the panning is comfortable, not too fast or slow or jerky. - Brush Size: Adjusts the size of the current tool if relevant, such as a brush tool. - Preview Background Color: You may select the color of the background behind the preview image.
+It is important that the zooming is comfortable, not too fast or slow or jerky. - Preview Pan: Pans the image, like using the pan tool or navigator.
+It is important that the panning is comfortable, not too fast or slow or jerky. - 4.
+Brush Size: Adjusts the size of the current tool if relevant, such as a brush tool. - Preview Background Color: You may select the color of the background behind the preview image.
 The default color is black.
 There should be options for black, white, light gray, dark gray and custom...
-The custom option a color picker where you can select your own background color - 4.
-Start In: Determines which module will open at launch.
-Browse is the default. - Remember Last Browsed Folder: Enabled by default this will will open the last browsed folder when you launch the program. - Check of Updates on Launch: Enabled by default, the product will communicate with onOne server at launch and if an update is available it will prompt you to download, or skip. - Warn when leaving files in Layers: Enabled by default, if you have unsaved files open in Layers and want to close the program a warning dialog will appear with the options to Save & Close, Cancel, or OK which will close without saving.
+The custom option a color picker where you can select your own background color - Check of Updates on Launch: Enabled by default, the product will communicate with onOne server at launch and if an update is available it will prompt you to download, or skip.